Dubthach the Second

-Saint Dubthach the Second (also called Dubhthach, Dubtach, Dubtagh, Duach the Younger, Duach II, Dúach, Duffy) b. c.490 - d.548, was the Bishop of Armagh, Ireland from 536 to 548.
+Saint Dubthach the Second (also called Dubhthach, Dubtach, Dubtagh, Duach the Younger, Duach II, Dúach, Duffy; c.
+490 – 548) was the Bishop of Armagh, Ireland from 536 to 548.

 Genealogy and birth

 St. Dubthach was a member of the Úi Thuirtri, a clan from the western shore of Lough Neagh who descended from Colla Uais.

 Bishop of Armagh

 On the death of Saint Ailill the Second, the Bishop of Armagh, on 1 July 536, St. Dubthach was appointed as the 9th Bishop in succession to Saint Patrick.
 Saint Dubthach reigned as Bishop for 12 years.
 There is a reference in the Life of St. Tigernach of Clones to Duach.
 Scholars like Charles Plummer and Kim McCone assumed this refers to Dubthach the Second but the position of the anecdote in Tigernach's Life means it is more likely to refer to Dubthach the First, a view that Ware and Canon O’Hanlon agreed with.